assemble/assemble-boilerplate-site/README.md

 ```

 ### Options
-This section describes the options used in the example.
-If are not yet familiar with Grunt.js, you might be able to "get by" on this documentation alone since Assemble is simple to run, but please consider visiting the Grunt documentation to learn more about [configuring tasks][configuring-tasks] and all of the things you can do.
+Visit [Assemble's documentation][wiki] to learn about the available task and target options as well as how to configure them.
+Also, if are not yet familiar with Grunt.js, please consider visiting the Grunt documentation to learn more about [configuring tasks][configuring-tasks].

 #### `flatten`
 Type: `Boolean`
 Default: `false`

 Remove anything after (and including) the first "." in the destination path, then append this value.
 In other words, when they are are generated from different source folders this "flattens" them into the same destination directory.
 See [building the files object dynamically][files-object] for more information on files formats.

 #### `layout`
 Type: `String` (optional)